This may be the year you travel abroad to bring a child home. Make your journey easier with this guide.

-- Congenital birth defects: cleft lip and palate, heart defects, scoliosis (curvature of spine) strabismus ("crossed" eyes).
+- Congenital birth defects: cleft lip and palate, heart defects, scoliosis (curvature of the spine), strabismus ("crossed" eyes).

-- Genetic or metabolic conditions: Down syndrome, hemophilia, sickle cell anaemia, thalassemia (major or minor) blood disorder. hypothyroidism, diabetes.
+- Genetic or metabolic conditions: Down syndrome, hemophilia, sickle cell anemia, thalassemia (major or minor) blood disorder, hypothyroidism, diabetes.

 - HIV/AIDS, hepatitis B or C

-- Birth injuries often related to insufficient or lack of oxygen at birth (cerebral palsy), seizure disorder
+- Birth injuries are often related to insufficient or lack of oxygen at birth (cerebral palsy), seizure disorder.

 - Substance withdrawal (extreme irritability, tremors, excessive crying)